MaxineXiong/Data-Modelling-with-Apache-Cassandra/README.md

 event_data/2018-11-09-events.csv
 ```

-These files include information on song titles, user details, and session data, as the image below shows.
+These files include information on song titles, user details, and session data, as shown in the image below.

 <br>